UVM Emergency Management Plan

 - In-Person Notification: Should both the phone and data networks be unavailable, staff will be dispatched by the Emergency Operations Center to alert key leaders in each building, who will be expected to alert others in their building.
 At the direction of the Chief, UVM police officers can also make announcements through the speakers on their patrol cars.

 - Use of Local Media (TV, radio, newspapers, etc.): When appropriate, a media briefing center will be established by Communications Services and the local media will be advised and regularly updated.
 Written emergency communications, both on and off-campus, will be coordinated by the Public Information Officer (Director of University Communications or his/her designee).

 Crisis Support Center

-Upon the request of the EOG Director, the Associate Dean of Students (or designee) will open a Crisis Support Center staffed by professional staff from the Dean of Students office, the CHWB Counseling Services, and Human Resource Services for the purpose of coordinating services for the victims of an emergency.
+Upon the request of the EOG Director, the Director of the Center for Health & Wellbeing (or designee) will open a Crisis Support Center staffed by professional staff from the Vice Provost for Student Affairs Office, the Center for Health & Wellbeing Counseling Services, and Human Resource Services for the purpose of coordinating services for the victims of an emergency.
 Such services may include: securing and managing staging areas for families of the victims; establishing a Call-In Center, coordinating mental health services for victims; families, first responders and employees; securing non-English speaking support; and working with the Logistics Chief to arrange accommodations for families.
 Since the Crisis Support Center role supports several sections, it will function as it owns section and report to the EOG Director.